 TRX bands are easily available in gyms.
 You can also use resistance bands.
 Do this exercise under the supervision of an instructor.
 This squat helps open the pelvis, relax the upper body, and reduce lower back pain.

-- Secure a TRX or exercise band at a higher position.
+- Secure a TRX or exerciseband at a higher position.

-- Get back to the starting position.
+- Straighten your legs and squeeze your glutes to come back up to the starting position.

 - Do this 10-15 times.